We hope you enjoy reading this article.

 Use the writeMessage function to store a message in the database.
 It will take the content of the message from the message memory.

-Then it creates a temporary message Struct instance.
-This will have the message content, senders‘ address, and the current timestamp.
-The keyword ’now‘, which is the format of timestamp with 10 numbers, is used here.
+Then, it creates a temporary message Struct instance.
+This will have the message content, the senders‘ address, and the current timestamp.
+The keyword “now,” which is in the format of a timestamp with ten numbers, is used here.

 The function then adds the message to the array of messages of the corresponding user.
 It also adds it to the array of all messages.
 Follow the reference article to read the code.

-Use a followUser function to take a follow-address, which it will add it to the users’ mapping of follows.
+Use the followUser function to take a follow-address, which it will add to the users’ mapping of follows.

 The unfollowUser function executes a loop.
 It looks into a list of all followers of a user and matches the address of the user requesting the unfollow action.
 It then removes the second user from the list of the first user’s followers.